Evangelical Lutheran Church of Ingria

-The Evangelical Lutheran Church of Ingria (Евангелическо-лютеранская церковь Ингрии, Yevangelichesko-lyuteranskaya tserkov Ingriyi; Inkerin evankelis-luterilainen kirkko; also the Church of Ingria) is a Lutheran church in Russia.
-It is the second largest Lutheran church in Russia, with 90 congregations and 15,000 members, and is mostly active in Ingria and Karelia.
+The Evangelical Lutheran Church of Ingria (Евангелическо-лютеранская церковь Ингрии, Yevangelichesko-lyuteranskaya tserkov Ingriyi; Inkerin evankelis-luterilainen kirkko; also the Church of Ingria) is a Lutheran church of the Scandinavian tradition in Russia.
+It is the second largest Lutheran church in Russia (behind the Evangelical Lutheran Church in Russia and the Other States), with 90 congregations and 15,000 members, and is active mostly in Ingria and Karelia.

 History

-The church was established in 1992, when it gained its indepedence from the Estonian Evangelical Lutheran Church, though the first Lutheran parish in Ingria was founded in 1611, and the church recognizes this date as the date of its original foundation.

-Origins

-In accordance with the Treaty of Stolbovo, the lands of Karelia and Ingria were ceded to Sweden.
-As a result, a significant majority of the local Russian population who lived there had left.
-The newly vacated lands were then settled by Savonian Finns, where they numbered in the majority for 30 years.
-A number of parishes were established there, the first of which was established in Lembolovo in 1611.
-The newly created parishes were established under the Church of Sweden, and in 1618 were incorporated into the Diocese of Turku.
-In 1641, a synod with a superintendent as its head was established in Narva, the synod was responsible for all matters relating to the installation of priests and the maintenance of churches.

-Russian Imperial Era
+Russian Imperial era

 By the time that the Russians had retaken Ingria in 1721 following the Great Northern War, 28 Lutheran parishes had been established.
 In 1734, Empress Anna Ioannovna presented the Scandinavian-Lutheran community with a plot of land in Nevsky Prospekt, where a wooden church dedicated to Saint Anna was built.
 In 1767, the Church of Saint Mary in Saint Petersburg was constructed, and it became the central church for Finns in Russia.
 On July 20, 1819, Emperor Alexander I issued a decree for the creation of an official Evangelical-Lutheran see, to which all Lutheran parishes of the Russian Empire would be subordinate.
-And in January of 1820, at the invitation of Alexander I, a Finnish bishop named Zacarias Signeus from the city of Porvoo had arrived in St. Petersburg.
-And with the help of Archbishop Jakob Tengström of Finland, the bishop began to reorganize the church life of both St. Petersburg and throughout Russia.
+And in January 1820, at the invitation of Alexander I, a Finnish bishop named Zacarias Signeus from the city of Porvoo had arrived in St. Petersburg.
+With the help of Archbishop Jakob Tengström of Finland, the bishop began to reorganize the church life of both St. Petersburg and throughout Russia.
 However, the death of Alexander I prevented the goal of reorganizing the Lutheran Church from being accomplished.
 In a law signed by Nicholas I on December 28, 1832, there was no mention of the historical episcopate.
 The Narva Synod was abolished and the role of management in the Lutheran church was occupied primarily by the Germans.